 - offering legal advice concerning a case;

-- preparing legal documents that secure legal rights, even if the case will not go to “court” (i.e., wills, trusts, contracts); or
+- preparing legal documents that secure legal rights, even if the case will not go to “court” (for example, wills, trusts, contracts); or

 - a paralegal who drafts legal documents without attorney supervision.